giabao06/hsg-tin-2020/README.md

 - Compile with fpc

 --- todo ---
-- learn markdown because i suck at it
+- learn markdown (and git) because i suck at it
 - review lessons